 There’s a rule for everything in California State Court civil litigation.
 A single procedure (e.g., filing a complaint, answering a complaint, filing a motion, opposing a motion, serving discovery, responding to discovery, etc.) may be governed by the Code of Civil Procedure (“C.C.P.”), the California Rules of Court (“C.R.C.”), local court rules, or all three.
 These codes and rules dictate format, content, and time limitations.
-Depending upon the procedure in question, there may even be required court forms, either state or local or both.
+Depending upon the procedure in question, there may even be required California Judicial Council forms, or local forms, or both.
 Failure to apply a code, a rule, or use a mandatory form can have serious consequences, among them, waiving the right to do whatever it was you were attempting to do, or even being sanctioned by the court.
-That’s why everyone in the law office, from the most experienced litigator to the most inexperienced trainee (attorney, paralegal, legal secretary, etc.) rely on Litigation By The Numbers® (“LBTN”), a 490-page California civil litigation practice guide updated twice yearly.
+That’s why everyone in the law office, from the most experienced litigator to the most inexperienced trainee (attorney, paralegal, legal secretary, etc.) relies on Litigation By The Numbers® (“LBTN”), a 490-page California civil practice guide updated twice yearly.

 A motion to compel further responses to interrogatories is a prime example.
 (This is where you’ve received responses to interrogatories, believe them to be incomplete, and you want the court to order the responding party to provide further responses.)
 Drafting, filing, and serving a motion to compel further responses and calendaring all associated deadlines demands strict compliance with scores of requirements.

-Here are just a few of the codes and rules which will have to be applied correctly to ensure that the moving papers are complete and in the proper format, the motion is brought timely, the motion is filed in the correct place with the correct filing fee, the papers are served correctly and timely, etc.
+Here are just a few of the California codes and rules of court which will have to be applied correctly to ensure that the moving papers are complete and in the proper format, the motion is brought timely, the motion is filed in the correct place with the correct filing fee, the papers are served correctly and timely, etc.